janTOffermann/HEPData4ML/README.md

 ## Requirements/setup

 The code is primarily written in Python3, along with some C++/ROOT code for fast calculations involving four-vectors.
+It is compatible with both Linux and macOS operating systems.

 HEPData4ML makes use of a number of different software packages, including: